xaudaroelizabeth/moviewatchlist/README.md

 Users can:

--Search for movies by name
+- Search for movies by name
--Browse movies by genre
+- Browse movies by genre
--Add movies to a watchlist
+- Add movies to a watchlist
--Remove movies from a watchlist
+- Remove movies from a watchlist
--Keep track of movies they want to watch later
+- Keep track of movies they want to watch later

 ---